 Considerations for Healthcare Professionals

 Beyond the basic reasons to get or not get a tattoo, there are several other points to consider.
 The anthropology argument conveys the idea that humans have always decorated themselves for attention.
-Reasons might include: (Kuwahara, 2005)
+According to Kuwahara (2005), reasons might include:

 The bottom line is the need to be noticed.
 Prior to permanently broadcasting these things on your body, you might first do some soul searching.
 For example, you definitely won't be happy with a tattoo you got just to annoy your parents.